-The greatest challenge is in getting our gear out to the edge of the cenote to go diving.
-Over the years we have used, human power, horses, helicopters and a variety of jungle vehicles straight of a Mad Max movie to aid us in transport.
+The greatest challenge is getting our gear out to the edge of the cenote to go diving.
+Over the years, we have used human power, horses, helicopters, and a variety of jungle vehicles straight of a Mad Max movie to aid us in transport.

 So what does it take to go the extra mile (literally) to get out there and explore?

 The jungle of the Yucatan can be a daunting place to work.
 It is hot and humid, filled with insects, venomous reptiles, thorny vegetation, and sharp limestone.
 It is easy to get hurt here, which is the last thing we want to occur.
 Knowledge of the jungle environment, good physical fitness, a positive mindset, a small team ethic, and the application of some common sense rules (similar to what we learn as cave divers) are what can make the difference.